ezraozaki/ezraozaki.github.io/_posts/2018-04-18-Fertility-Tracking.markdown

 >"If I’m trying to prevent getting pregnant it won’t show me when I’m ovulating even if I put that I am not taking any birth control.
 So I have to choose the option for trying to conceive to be able to see my fertility window and avoid pregnancy"<br>
 >"I wish it had an option for if you’re pregnant so that the app don't keep telling you are period is late but over all great app"<br><br>

-Another thing we found after analyzing the reviews is that most women come to these apps with a holistic approach, which means they use them for multiple goals in different stages of their life
+Another thing we found after analyzing the reviews is that most women come to these apps with a holistic approach, which means they use them for multiple goals in different stages of their life.
+For instance, one may only track their period at first, but after getting married, they decide to try to conceive.
+And once they get pregnant, they probably want to track their pregnancy as well.